 If you will be using this medicine regularly for a long time:

-- Your doctor should check your progress at regular visits to make sure that this medicine does not cause unwanted effects.
+- Your doctor should check your progress at regular visits.

 - Do not stop using it without first checking with your doctor.
 Your doctor may want you to reduce gradually the amount you are using before stopping completely.